 Club activities are for Kings Point residents only, and if there’s a special event or a trip planned, Kings Point homeowners have dibs on tickets and reservations.
 Those spots open up to Sun City Center residents if there’s any space left.

-This community is younger than its Sun City Center cousin, and construction began in 1973.
+Construction began in 1973, making this community is younger than its Sun City Center cousin.
 Maintenance-free living is a given at Kings Point.
 Association fees cover insurance, water and trash, landscaping, security, and even basic cable.

 The Sun City Center Difference